nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

 * When using the `--self remove` option, the `redundantSelf` rule will remove references to `self` in autoclosure arguments, which may change the meaning of the code, or cause it not to compile.
-To work around this issue, use the `// swiftformat:disable:next redundantSelf` comment directive to disable the rule for any affected lines of code (or just disable the `redundantSelf` rule completely).
+To work around this issue, use the `--selfrequired` option to provide a comma-delimited list of methods to be excluded from the rule.
+The `expect()` function from the popular [Nimble](https://github.com/Quick/Nimble) unit testing framework is already excluded by default.
 If you are using the `--self insert` option then this is not an issue.

 * If you assign `SomeClass.self` to a variable and then instantiate an instance of the class using that variable, Swift requires that you use an explicit `.init()`, however the   `redundantInit` rule is not currently capable of detecting this situation and will remove the `.init`.
 To work around this issue, use the `// swiftformat:disable:next redundantInit` comment directive to disable the rule for any affected lines of code (or just disable the `redundantInit` rule completely).